-I managed to do a few paintings on a short break to Wales, staying in a tiny village at the foot of Mount Snowdon, Betws Garmon.
-An idyllic place to the point of surreal.
-Of course you had a view of the perfect mountain range from the front door step, in addition, however, you are also provided with a clear as glass bubbling stream full of trout.
-And a steam railway at the end of the garden, which (wait for it!) you can thumb down for a lift and hop on when you like.
-As far as I know none of these things are available in Hackney where I live.
+I managed to do a few paintings on a short art break to Wales, staying in a tiny village at the foot of Mount Snowdon, Betws Garmon.
+An idyllic place.
+Of course you had a view of the perfect mountain range from the front door step, in addition, however, you are also provided with a clear as glass stream full of trout.
+And a steam railway at the end of the garden, which you can thumb down for a lift and hop on when you like.

 We popped over to Bangor for a while.
 There was a chap and his wife running a small kiosk on the pier.
 They sold crab lines and tea towels etc. He was not Welsh so I asked him what brought him to Wales.
 ‘Ohhh’ he said with a worried face.
 ‘I couldnt’ stand the rat race of Dorset!’
 No need to ask whether he had ever lived in London.